 Chock full of chunky chopped apples and buttery walnuts with just a hint of cinnamon and the right amount of sweetness, this Old Fashioned Fresh Apple Cake recipe is melt-in-your-mouth tender with a perfect, crackly crust on top.

 Old Fashioned Apple Cake isn’t just any cake.
-It’s a wonderfully irresistible, moist and tender combination of pound cake meets quick fruit bread meets coffee cake.
-Lightly sweet, with big pieces of apple and walnuts, you’ll want to serve it at brunch, with afternoon coffee, for dessert, even the holidays, much like you would Hummingbird Bread, Cinnamon Banana Bread or Old Fashioned Blackberry Jam Cake.
+It’s a wonderfully irresistible, moist and tender combination of pound cake meets quick bread meets coffee cake.
+Lightly sweet, with big pieces of apple and walnuts, you’ll want to serve it at brunch, with afternoon coffee, for dessert, even the holidays, much like you would Hummingbird Bread, Sweet Potato Pound Cake or Old Fashioned Blackberry Jam Cake.

 It was my mamaw who made apple cakes in our family.
 And just like it is with everyone, food is my memory.
 Stretching back through time, it tastes like home and family.
 And the foods we value most… well, they tell the stories dearest to our hearts.
 So, it’s no wonder when the morning air gets crisp now, I find myself baking my Mamaw’s Fresh Apple Cakes.